-Sources: berufsberatung.ch 2017
+Sources: swissuniversities.ch, 2022

-In Switzerland there are ten cantonal universities at which the main language of instruction is either German (Basel, Bern, Zurich, Lucerne, St. Gallen), French (Geneva, Lausanne, Neuchatel), Italian (Lugano), or bilingual - German and French (Fribourg).
+In Switzerland there are ten cantonal universities at which the main language of instruction is either German (Basel, Bern, Zurich, Lucerne, St. Gallen), French (Geneva, Lausanne, Neuchâtel), Italian (Lugano), or bilingual - German and French (Fribourg).
 There is a Swiss Federal Institute of Technology in Lausanne (French) and one in Zurich (German).
-In the 2015/2016 autumn semester, around 145,946 students were enrolled in these twelve universities, of whom 50% were female and 29.9% were foreign students.
+In 2020/21, around 165,000 students were enrolled in these twelve universities, of whom almost 52% were female and around 31% were foreign students.
 This is one of the highest percentages of international students worldwide.
-At 50%, the number of foreign professors is also comparatively high, and has been rising since 2002, underlining the international aspect of Swiss universities.
+At 45%, the number of foreign professors is also comparatively high, underlining the international aspect of Swiss universities.

 The range of subjects offered for study at Swiss universities is very wide.
 With the exception of medicine, there are no specific restrictions on admission.
 For a Bachelor's/Master's degree, foreign students must meet the language requirements and some universities require students to pass an admissions exam.
 Tuition fees for international students are also very reasonable.
-In addition to tuition, between CHF 18,000 and CHF 28,000 a year are required for living expenses, depending on the city and personal needs.
+In addition to tuition, between 18,000 and 28,000 Swiss francs a year are required for living expenses, depending on the city and personal needs.
 As a result of the Bologna Accords, which aim to create a European higher education area, all Swiss universities have converted all courses of study to the Bachelor's/Master's system.
 Within the scope of this reform, courses of study are increasingly offered either partially or fully in English (esp.
 Master's courses).
 Switzerland participates in international student exchange programs such as ISEP, which enable foreign students to study at a Swiss university for a semester.

 Swiss universities have earned high praise worldwide for their curricula and fields of research in certain areas of specialization in various degree subjects.
-The two Federal Institutes of Technology in Zurich (ETHZ) and Lausanne (EPFL) work together with the international research community to conduct cutting-edge research.
+The two Federal Institutes of Technology in Zurich (ETH) and Lausanne (EPFL) work together with the international research community to conduct cutting-edge research.
 They strive to attract world-renowned scientists.
 Swiss universities regularly rank among the top 100 universities worldwide and even higher in Europe, while some institutes are part of the world elite.
 Swiss colleges and universities are also involved in international research programs and offer postgraduate studies (e.g. in cooperation with foreign academic institutions).